jserot/rfsm/src/guests/std/Readme.md

-This guest defines the "full" RFSM language described in the User Manual.
+This guest defines the standard RFSM language described in the User Manual.